 Lovers of Japanese cuisine and Nobu restaurants finally have a suitable casual-wear option for when dining at the Beverly Hills outpost.
 The classic white sneakers loved by many are getting special signage in collaboration with Nobu Matsuhisa of Nobu restaurant.
 In this co-design with Chris Stamp of Stampd clothing, the iconic ‘Triple White’ Air Force 1 is getting a ‘Beverly Hills Sushi Club’ logo on the heels and tongue tags, and ‘SF-1’, ‘Stampd,’ and ‘Matsuhisa’ printed on the shoelaces.
 A nod to the chef and one of the restaurant’s most beloved locations, the collaboration is an interesting tie that brings together a growing millennial audience that enjoys fine dining yet still wears sneakers.

-Nike And Tiffany & Co Unveil Air Force 1 Low ‘1837’ Sneakers
+How Fans Are Reacting To Nike And Tiffany’s New Air Force 1 Low ‘1837’ Sneakers

 Nike and Nobu Team Up for the ‘Sushi Force 1’